colson0x1/amazon-prime/README.md

 ## Intro 🚀

-Sup!
+Sup!!
 You've discovered the epitome of modern frontend engineering.
 This application showcases a state-of-the-art microfrontend architecture, utilizing Webpack's Module Federation plugin to seamlessly integrate multiple independently developed and deployed microfrontends into a unified application. 😆

 ### Highlights: